 The Student of Prague (1935) explores doppelgänger horror, blending gothic dread with existential fears of identity and fate.
+It keeps every thread from the 1913 original yet updates the visual language for sound-era audiences, giving the double a quieter, more patient menace.

 A Mirror of the Soul

 The 1935 German film The Student of Prague, directed by Arthur Robison, remakes the 1913 silent classic, telling the story of Balduin, a student whose pact with a sorcerer unleashes his doppelgänger, a malevolent double.
 Starring Anton Walbrook, the film weaves gothic horror with existential questions about identity, making it a standout in 1930s cinema.
 Its chilling visuals and philosophical depth set it apart from Hollywood’s monster films.
 This article explores the film’s doppelgänger motif, its cultural roots, and its influence on horror like Dead Ringers and Us.
+At Dyerbolical we return to these early sound pictures because they still show how little the core anxieties of horror have changed since the Weimar years.

 Origins of Doppelgänger Horror